-Senior Youth Membership: Membership is available to youths 14 years and over - up to and including 18 years of age as at 1st August each year.
+Senior Youth Membership: Membership is available to youths 14 to 18 years.
 Membership does not include voting privileges in the Association except as pertains to youth organisation matters.

 Associate Member: For an individual who no longer owns or shows Paints but wishes to still remain part of the Association at a lower cost.